avan-dam/avan-dam/README.md

 # Hi there

+Full stack working student developer at Deloitte Digital.

-I am Second-year coding student at Codam Coding College (42's Amsterdam Campus).
+My github mainly consists of all the amazing projects I produced at coding student at Codam Coding College (42's Amsterdam Campus).

 Before Codam I graduated with a first class degree in Philosophy, Politics and Economics.